-World Health Organization Regional Offices for Africa (WHO AFRO) and South-East Asia (WHO SEARO) have recently released regional strategies focused on diagnostic and laboratory networks and surveillance[10,11].
-These strategies include priority activities aimed at strengthening national leadership and governance of laboratory services and networks, such as advocating for stronger political commitment to laboratory systems, establishing a dedicated national focal point to coordinate laboratory services across One Health sectors, and creating or reinforcing laboratory units at the ministries of health "to ensure coordination of all diagnostics and integration of the public and private sectors for better coordination"[10].
+World Health Organization Regional Offices for Africa (WHO AFRO) and South-East Asia (WHO SEARO) have recently released regional strategies focused on diagnostic and laboratory networks and surveillance[11,12].
+These strategies include priority activities aimed at strengthening national leadership and governance of laboratory services and networks, such as advocating for stronger political commitment to laboratory systems, establishing a dedicated national focal point to coordinate laboratory services across One Health sectors, and creating or reinforcing laboratory units at the ministries of health "to ensure coordination of all diagnostics and integration of the public and private sectors for better coordination"[11].
+There are further opportunities for laboratory strengthening in the forthcoming revisions to the IHR (2005) and in the ongoing discourse surrounding the Pandemic Treaty.

 According to a WHO AFRO report, only 26 out of 47 African member countries (55%) have established directorates or a unit for laboratory services within their ministries of health as of mid-2023.
-The target is for at least 80% of these countries to have a functional governance structure for diagnostic and laboratory services by 2032[10].
+The target is for at least 80% of these countries to have a functional governance structure for diagnostic and laboratory services by 2032[11].
 The lack of an integrated governance structure hinders coordination of laboratory services within health systems, including efficient provision of services and linkage to clinical care and quality assurance.
 A lack of data sharing leads to missed opportunities for laboratory data to be used in health policy decision making.

 A good example of integrated laboratory governance is the Ethiopian Public Health Institute (EPHI), which sits within the national structure of health agencies accountable to the Ministry of Health.
 EPHI's mandates include health research, public health emergency management, and laboratory services.
 The laboratory unit within EPHI is responsible for building the capacity of the national public laboratory network, including implementing research and diagnostic validation, enhancing quality assurance programs, supporting laboratories to achieve accreditation, strengthening various services (eg, clinical, public health, biosecurity) and providing in-service training.
-EPHI has relationships with regional state and city health bureaus within Ethiopia, and international partnerships including the WHO, Food and Agriculture Organization, USAID, US CDC, PEPFAR, and World Bank[13].
+EPHI has relationships with regional state and city health bureaus within Ethiopia, and international partnerships including the WHO, Food and Agriculture Organization, USAID, US CDC, PEPFAR, and World Bank[14].

 Often laboratory directorates are under-supported from a political perspective, and a ministerial level task force may help ensure that the right level of support is given.
 In turn, there needs to be demand for improvements from clinicians (led by chief medical officers and professional associations), who work on the frontline and face patients every day, and public health professionals involved in disease control or surveillance programs.
-These groups are often not included in major decisions or in the planning of services.
-Helpful resources exist for establishing high-quality national laboratory networks that meet international standards, such as the SLMTA and SLIPTA programs and WHO AFRO's "Guidance for Establishing a National Health Laboratory System"[12].
+These groups are often not included in major decisions or in the planning of services, resulting in a lack of user buy-in at an early stage.

+Helpful resources exist for establishing high-quality national laboratory networks that meet international standards, such as the SLMTA and SLIPTA programs and WHO AFRO's "Guidance for Establishing a National Health Laboratory System"[13].
 With practical tools and resources to support, there is much work to be done in establishing national laboratory units within ministries of health to strengthen laboratory systems in LMICs.
 However, implementation of these guidelines is often dependent on donor funding, with insufficient domestic financing available to make sustainable progress.